Back on home ice, Capitals leave no doubt in a rout of the Canadiens

-That was the Capitals’ fifth goal, coming early in the third period, during an impressive 6-3 win Wednesday, and it encapsulated Washington’s night as it returned home following a difficult but successful four-game road trip.
+That was the Capitals’ fifth goal of an impressive 6-3 win Wednesday, and it encapsulated Washington’s night as it returned home following a difficult but successful four-game road trip.

+“Really good play by him,” Capitals Coach Peter Laviolette said of the pass by Ovechkin early in the third period.
+“An unselfish play.
+The right play. . . .
+It’s not like he couldn’t have scored tonight. . . .
+But I always think there’s that area where you’ve got to make the right decision.
+It can’t just be about one thing or the other thing.”

 The Capitals (12-3-5) dominated the sputtering Canadiens (5-14-2), and their veterans continued to turn in stellar individual efforts.

-But the Capitals lost another important player in the process.
+But Washington lost another important player in the process.

 After taking a hard hit, defenseman Justin Schultz left the game with an upper-body injury late in the first period and did not return.
+Laviolette did not have an update on Schultz after the game, other than noting he is day-to-day.
+He will be evaluated Thursday.
 Until he went down, Washington’s blue line had avoided significant injury all season.

-The Capitals are already without five forwards: T.J.
+The Capitals already are without five forwards: T.J.
 Oshie, Conor Sheary, Lars Eller, Anthony Mantha and Nicklas Backstrom.
 Oshie was placed on injured reserve Wednesday for the second time this season.
-Sheary is day-to-day with an upper-body injury.
-Eller remains in the NHL’s coronavirus protocols.
+Sheary is day-to-day with an upper-body injury, and Eller remains in the NHL’s coronavirus protocols.

 Despite the injuries, the depleted Capitals poured it on against Montreal.

+“Obviously the situation, we don’t have any choices,” Ovechkin said.
+“It’s a good thing for future — if something happens, we can bring extra guy and he going to be fine and our lineup is going to play well.”

-Nic Dowd scored the opening goal at 3:34 of the first with a stellar individual effort.
-He went wide around Canadiens defenseman Jeff Petry before he fanned on the puck, then circled behind the net and went to the backhand to beat Allen.
-Defenseman John Carlson gave the Capitals a 2-0 lead with his blast from center point on the power play with 10:17 left in the first.
+Nic Dowd scored the opening goal at 3:34 of the first period with a stellar individual effort.
+He went wide around Canadiens defenseman Jeff Petry before he fanned on the shot, then circled behind the net and went to the backhand to beat Allen.
+Defenseman John Carlson gave the Capitals a 2-0 lead with his blast on the power play with 10:17 left in the first.

-Michael Sgarbossa, called up from Washington’s American Hockey League affiliate Wednesday, got credit for the third goal of the period after a Montreal clearing attempt hit off his body, deflected off a Canadiens player and beat Allen at 14:31.
-Montreal got one back at 18:46 on Jake Evans’s tally past Ilya Samsonov but was badly outplayed in the first 20 minutes.
+Michael Sgarbossa, called up from Washington’s American Hockey League affiliate Wednesday, got credit for the third goal after a Montreal clearing attempt hit him, deflected off a Canadiens player and sneaked by Allen at 14:31.
+Montreal got one back at 18:46 on Jake Evans’s tally past Ilya Samsonov but was badly outplayed in the first 20 minutes, getting outshot 16-5.

 Evgeny Kuznetsov made it 4-1 at 9:05 of the second, finishing Carlson’s slap pass at the back door.
 Cole Caufield found the net for Montreal with 1:06 left.
-In the third, Ovechkin fed Wilson at 1:49, then defenseman Dmitry Orlov made it 6-2 at 5:57 before Artturi Lehkonen found the net for Montreal on a breakaway at 17:34.
+In the third, Ovechkin fed Wilson at 1:49, then defenseman Dmitry Orlov made it 6-2 at 5:57 before Artturi Lehkonen added another for Montreal on a breakaway at 17:34.

 Samsonov finished with 25 saves for the Capitals.
 Allen had 28 stops for Montreal.